srnichols/StampsPattern/docs/DEPLOYMENT_GUIDE.md

 - Authentication and authorization
   - Enable built‑in auth for Azure Container Apps and Functions; require login for all endpoints.
   - Map Entra ID groups to application roles (e.g., platform.admin).
 Disable anonymous access and lock down CORS.
-  - Propagate platform roles to DAB; ensure non‑admins have read‑only or least‑privilege permissions.
+  - Propagate platform roles to the GraphQL backend (or to legacy DAB deployments); ensure non‑admins have read‑only or least‑privilege permissions.
-- API/DAB hardening
+  - API hardening for the GraphQL backend
   - Disable public schema mutation where not needed; restrict filters/projections; rate‑limit externally exposed routes via APIM/App Gateway.
   - Turn off development features in production (verbose errors, GraphQL introspection if policy requires).
 - Data and Cosmos DB settings